iterative/dvc.org/static/docs/get-started/connect-code-and-data.md

-[format](/doc/user-guide/dvc-file-format) as the file we created in the [previous section](/doc/get-started/add-files) to track `data.xml`, except in this case it has additional information about the `data/prepared` output (a directory that contains two files, `train.tsv` and `test.tsv`), and about the Python command that is required to build it.
+[format](/doc/user-guide/dvc-file-format) as the file we created in the [previous section](/doc/get-started/add-files) to track `data.xml`, except in this case it has additional information about the `data/prepared` output (a directory where two files, `train.tsv` and `test.tsv`, will be written to), and about the Python command that is required to build it.

 <details>